DANS-KNAW/dd-dataverse-ingest/docs/description.md

   # directory under the same path as the original file has in the dataset.
 Note that files in `replaceFiles` will automatically be skipped in the add files step,
   replaceFiles:
     - 'file2.txt'
+  # Adds files to the dataset and makes them unrestricted.
+The files are processed in batches, meaning they are uploaded as ZIP files to Dataverse, for Dataverse
+  # to unzip them.
+This is more efficient than adding the files one by one.
+  addUnrestrictedFiles:
+     - 'file6.txt'
   # Adds files to the dataset and makes them restricted.
 The files are processed in batches, meaning they are uploaded as ZIP files to Dataverse, for Dataverse
   # to unzip them.
 This is more efficient than adding the files one by one.
   addRestrictedFiles:
     - 'file4.txt'
     - 'subdirectory/file5.txt'
-  # The same as above, but the files are added unrestricted.
-  addUnrestrictedFiles:
-    - 'file6.txt'
-  # Adds files to the dataset and makes them restricted.
+  # Adds files to the dataset and makes them unrestricted.
 The files are processed one by one, meaning they are uploaded as individual files to Dataverse.
 This is
   # useful if you need to circumvent special processing by Dataverse, such as re-zipping Shapefile projects.
   # See: https://guides.dataverse.org/en/6.3/developers/geospatial.html#geospatial-data
   #
   # Conversely, you could use this to make sure a ZIP file in your bag is expanded by Dataverse, since Dataverse will not expand ZIP files that are uploaded
   # inside another ZIP file, as is the case with the batch upload method.
-  addRestrictedFilesIndividually:
+  addUnrestrictedFilesIndividually:
      - 'bicycles.shp'
      - 'bicycles.shx'
      - 'bicycles.dbf'
      - 'bicycles.prj'
-  # The same as above, but the files are added unrestricted.
+  # The same as above, but the files are added restricted.
-  addUnrestrictedFilesIndividually:
+  addRestrictedFilesIndividually:
     - 'bicycles.shp'
     - 'bicycles.shx'
     - 'bicycles.dbf'